muhammadismailkhan0009/linkedin_assistant/README.md

-How to use it:
+## How to use it:

-1- In chrome extensions manager tab, enable "Developer mode" at top right corner.
+1. In the Chrome Extensions Manager tab, enable **"Developer mode"** at the top right corner.
-2- Download Zip file of code from github repo by clicking on "Code" blue botton on repository page.
+2. Download the **ZIP file** of the code from the GitHub repo by clicking on the **"Code"** blue button on the repository page.
-3- Unzip the code.
+3. Unzip the code.
-4- In chrome extensions manager tab, Click on "Load unpacked" on top left corner.
+4. In the Chrome Extensions Manager tab, click on **"Load unpacked"** on the top left corner.
 It will open file selection mode.
-5- Select the "dist" folder in un-zipped code directory, and load it.
+5. Select the **"dist"** folder in the unzipped code directory, and load it.

-Your extension is installed in chrome.
+Your extension is now installed in Chrome.